sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

     }
     ```

     For event `Created`, there's a `@topic` annotation with content `sap.s4.beh.businesspartner.v1.BusinessPartner.Created.v1`.
-This is specific to the outbound topic `sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1` in the SAP S/4HANA Cloud system that we will configure in [Enable Events from SAP S/4HANA Cloud to SAP BTP](btp-app-events-enable-s4hc).
+This is specific to the outbound topic `sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1` in the SAP S/4HANA Cloud system that you will configure in [Enable Events from SAP S/4HANA Cloud to SAP BTP](btp-app-events-enable-s4hc).
 Similarly, event `Changed` also has a topic annotation with content `sap.s4.beh.businesspartner.v1.BusinessPartner.Changed.v1`.

 2. Open the `package.json` file and add the `model` and `messaging` configurations: